louislatreille/sonyBraviaControl/README.md

 This small utility program allows to control a sony BRAVIA smart TV with your keyboard.

 ## How to use
-- Download the version of the software for your OS (Windows or Linux).
+- Download the latest version of the software for your OS (Windows or Linux)
-- Create a configuration file named `sony_bravia_control.ini`
+- Create a configuration file named `sony_bravia_control.ini` and add it to your home directory
-- Add your TV address an port to the ini file, such as `tv_address = 192.168.1.106:20060`
+- Add your TV address and port to the ini file, such as `tv_address = 192.168.1.106:20060`
 - Start the controller

 ### Supported commands